Typing jobs can be very different and there’s often more to them than just “typing.”

 Dion Data Solutions – Dion Data Solutions hires part time data entry specialists.
 You must be able to type at 60 wpm, have a computer running Windows XP, and a stable internet connection.
 Dion Data Solutions provides all training for free.
 You can apply here.

 Scribie – Is a transcription company that hires independent contractors to transcribe short audio files.
-The pay is $10 per 1 hour of audio.
+The pay is $5 to $25 per 1 hour of audio.
 They also pay a $10 bonus on a monthly basis for every three hours’ worth of audio transcribed.
 All work is on a first come first serve basis and is expected to have a two hour turnaround time.
 If performance is good you can move up from a transcriber to a reviewer.
 You can apply here.

 Aberdeen – Aberdeen hires real time captionists and transcribers.
 You can visit this page to see the current job openings they have available.
 If there is a job you’re interested in you can view the instructions at the top of the page to apply.

 Micro jobs are small jobs paid on a per-piece basis.
 An example might be a typing job that requires five minutes of your time to complete and pays $1.50.
 These jobs are a work-when-you-want type of thing and there may not be enough work in these to bring a full time income.

 Click Worker – With Click Worker you can complete a number of writing and transcription micro jobs.
 After filling out a qualification assessment you’ll be shown a list of jobs based on your results.
 You’re free to work when you want to.
 You can sign up visit this page